LibertyDSNP/spec/README.md

       ^\d{8}\.\d+
    ```

-2. Trigger will rebuild and deploy the spec.
+2. Trigger will deploy the latest successful artifact from main branch.